-In fact, we will recommend homeowners not to choose synthetic concrete tile underlayments.
+In fact, we will recommend homeowners not choose synthetic concrete tile underlayments.
 Let’s talk about why we don’t recommend synthetic concrete tile underlayments.

 Some synthetic underlayments are more expensive than the felt type of concrete tile underlayments while other synthetics are cheaper.
-In fact, the material price can be double than of a felt type of underlayment.
+In fact, the material price can be double that of a felt type of underlayment.

 Synthetic is the king of waterproofing capabilities and is 100% waterproof.
-How ever synthetics don’t self-seal around fasteners well (nails, staples, etc).
+However, synthetics don’t self-seal around fasteners well (nails, staples, etc).
 This is the biggest issue when it comes to installing synthetic underlayment under concrete tile roofs.
 A concrete tile roof is comprised of

-The underlayment is rolled out to cover the decks surface (keeping it waterproof) and nailed in place.
+The underlayment is rolled out to cover the deck's surface (keeping it waterproof) and nailed in place.